 Use this essential oil salve as a magic beauty balm as your final step to hydrate and nourish skin as a last step after enjoying skin care treatments during your spa day home.
 Then incorporate it into your everyday skin care routine for natural beauty, as part of your daily self care routine.
 Also be sure to check out more recipes ideas for a spa day at home after the recipe!

 How to Make an Essential Oil Salve for Natural Skin Care

 Making my manuka essential oil salve is quick and easy.
 This beauty DIY is a lot like making homemade lip balms.
+You simply weight out the ingredients, mix them together than pour them into your container.
 However, you don’t need to fuss with trying to pour this into tiny lip balm tubes.
 For smaller applications, you can use three 1 oz. metal tins, or a 3 oz. low profile jar for larger applications, such as all over body care.